For the latest updates on what’s happening in Paris, follow us on Twitter @secretsofparis

 Through March 5

 It’s your last chance to see the big winter art blockbuster, the Chtchoukine collection, at the Fondation Louis Vuitton.
-This week is all but sold out; for the final week (Feb 27 to March 5) the exhibition will be open from 7am for early morning visits with breakfast provided the Fondation, and later nighttime opening hours too.
+This week is all but sold out; for the final week (Feb 27 to March 5) the exhibition will be open from 7am for early morning visits with breakfast provided the Fondation, with later nighttime opening hours too.
 Book ahead to avoid the worst of the queues, and avoid going in the middle of the day when crowds are at their peak.
 Tickets €16.

 Through March 6